1936 Tulsa Golden Hurricane football team

 The 1936 Tulsa Golden Hurricane football team represented the University of Tulsa during the 1936 college football season.
 In their first year under head coach Vic Hurt, the Golden Hurricane compiled a 5–2–2 record and won the Missouri Valley Conference co-championship with a 3–0 record against conference opponents.
 The team defeated Oklahoma A&M (13–0), and Kansas State (10–7), tied Oklahoma (0–0) and Centenary (3–3), and lost to TCU (10–7) and Arkansas (23–13).

 Schedule

+1937 NFL draft

+The following Golden Hurricane players were selected in the 1937 NFL draft following the season.